WildZun/free-betteruptime/README.md

 # BetterUptime to free alerts

-This code allows you to receive your monitor status changes by SMS for free!
+This code allows you to receive your monitor status changes by SMS for free mobile!

 ## Prerequisites